On sufficient conditions for spanning structures in dense graphs: Applications

-We remark that the degree conditions are essentially tight: by adapting examples of Balogh, Kostochka and Treglown~\cite{BKT11}, we show Theorem~\ref{thm:bandwidth-posa} becomes false if $\mu n$ is replaced by $o(n^{1/2})$ (see Appendix~\ref{sec:posa-lower-bound}).
-Moreover, unlike the case $k=2$, the conditions of Theorem~\ref{thm:bandwidth-posa} and of Theorem~\ref{thm:bandwidth-ore} do not imply each other whenever $k \ge 3$, as witnessed by further constructions (see Appendix~\ref{sec:posa-ore-different}).
+We remark that the degree conditions are essentially tight: by adapting examples of Balogh, Kostochka and Treglown~\cite{BKT11}, we show \cref{thm:bandwidth-posa} becomes false if $\mu n$ is replaced by $o(n^{1/2})$ (see \cref{sec:posa-lower-bound}).
+Moreover, unlike the case $k=2$, the conditions of \cref{thm:bandwidth-posa} and of \cref{thm:bandwidth-ore} do not imply each other whenever $k \ge 3$, as witnessed by further constructions (see \cref{sec:posa-ore-different}).